elemusma/lws-siq/plugins/sortable-dashboard-to-do-list/readme.txt

 It will have no impact on site speed whatsoever.
 The plugin only launches for users that have the ability to edit posts.

 == Changelog ==

+= 2.2.1 =
+* CSS Fix: Font-size for front-end list tasks

+= 2.2 =
+* New: Plain text URLs are now automatically clickable when the task is in "view" mode.

+= 2.1.5 =
+* PHP warning fix

+= 2.1.4 =
+* Tested up to WordPress 6.7
+* Minor security fix: Admin accounts can no longer potentially force affect tasks to users they're potentially not allowed to

 = 2.1.3 =
 * CSS opacity fix